-Students' grades will be determined on the basis of two very short essays for which no outside research is required - each 3-4 pages in length, and each worth 33 % - for a total of 66 %.
-There will also be a final examination worth 34 %.
+Students' grades will be determined based in part on two short essays short essays - 4-5 double-spaced pages in length, and each worth 33 % - for a total of 66 %.
+There will also be a two-hour final examination worth 34 %.